kittykatattack/hexi/README.md

 - An optional `load` state that lets you run actions while assets are loading.
 You can use the `load` state to add a loading progress bar.
 - A fast and focused [Pixi-based](https://github.com/pixijs/pixi.js/) rendering engine.
 If Pixi can do it, so can Hexi!
 Hexi is just a thin layer of code that sits on top of Pixi.
-And you can acess the global `PIXI` object at any time to write pure Pixi code directly if you want to.
+And you can access the global `PIXI` object at any time to write pure Pixi code directly if you want to.
 Hexi includes the latest stable version of Pixi v3.0 automatically bundled for you.
 - A sophisticated game loop using a fixed timestep with variable rendering